Table of Contents

-- Randomized Controlled Trial: a clinical trial in which participants or subjects (people that agree participating in the trial) are randomly divided in groups.
+- Randomized Controlled Trial: a clinical trial in which participants or subjects (people that agree to participate in the trial) are randomly divided into groups.
 Placebo (control) is given to one of the groups whereas the other is treated with medication.
-This kind of research is key to learn about a medicine’s effectiveness.
+This kind of research is key to learning about a treatment’s effectiveness.

 - Cohort studies: A longitudinal study design, in which one or more samples called cohorts (individuals sharing a defining characteristic, like a disease) are exposed to an event and monitored prospectively and evaluated in predefined time intervals.
 They are commonly used to correlate diseases with risk factors and health outcomes.